 Many people find cannabis a useful sleep aid, but there’s no doubt that you need to pick the right strain.
 Fortunately, once you know the difference between sativas and indicas, you can easily choose the most appropriate one to use.

 Generally speaking, sativas provide more uplifting, energetic effects and are more suitable for daytime use.
-Indicas, on the other hand, are great for use in the evening once all your daily tasks are done.
+Indicas, on the other hand, are great for use in the evening once you complete all your daily tasks.
 They can help you to relax and unwind, preparing you for a great night’s sleep.

 Finally, you could try a few drops of CBD oil.
-Many people use CBD as a sleep aid, and it could even help to counteract some of the effects of THC.
-For more on how CBD could help, check out our related article on CBD for sleep.
+Many people use CBD as a sleep aid, and it could even help counteract some of THC’s effects.

 What do you think are the worst cannabis strains to use before bedtime?
 Tell us about your experiences in the comments below.